 Back in May 2021, we reported how some people were facing problems when trying to reclaim overpaid CGT on property sales.

 The problem stems from a change to CGT reporting rules that came into force in April 2020.
 Before then, you had up to 22 months to calculate, report and pay CGT.
-Since then, you’ve had to complete a CGT return and pay tax on property sales within 30 days.
+Since then, you’ve had to complete a CGT return and pay tax on property sales first within 30 days and then from 27 October 2021 within 60 days.

 If it then turned out your income was lower than you thought, you would have overpaid CGT.